-- Traffic Signal System Assessment: Convene a multi-jurisdictional an advisory committee to identify jurisdictional priorities, develop a scope of work and determine jurisdictional financial contributions to a 2025 project budget for a consultant-led, MIC-Area area-wide Traffic Signal System Assessment.
-The project would utilize findings from the MIC's 2024 Safety Action Plan, and, if implemented, would improve safety at intersections for all modes of travel (vehicular, bicycle, and pedestrian), and could benefit transit, emergency services and traffic operations and future Connected and Automated Vehicle (CAV) technology. - North Tower Avenue -Belknap to 28th St: The City of Superior's Tower Avenue Road Diet Feasibility Study is continuing, and the scope has been extended from 21st to 28th Street.
-The MIC has provided our Travel Demand Model to the consultant team, and they are analyzing the impacts of re-directed traffic on the network as well as the multimodal potential of this roadway. - Blatnik Bridge: Coordinate with MnDOT and WisDOT by participating in the project steering committee as well as public and stakeholder engagement activities for this major transportation project. - MIC Area Roadway Capacity Study: In accordance with a recommendation from the MIC's 2045 long-range Metropolitan Transportation Plan, begin to research and compile a database of area roadway facilities that might be candidates for a 4- to 3-lane reduction.
+- Superior North Tower Avenue -Belknap to 28th St: The City of Superior's Tower Avenue Road Diet Feasibility Study is continuing, and the scope has been extended from 21st to 28th Street.
+The MIC has provided our Travel Demand Model to the consultant team, and they are analyzing the multimodal potential (and impacts of re-directed traffic) of this roadway on the network. - Blatnik Bridge: Coordinate with MnDOT and WisDOT by participating in the project steering committee as well as public and stakeholder engagement activities for this major transportation project. - MIC Area Roadway Capacity Study: In accordance with a recommendation from the MIC's 2045 long-range Metropolitan Transportation Plan, begin to research and compile a database of area roadway facilities that might be candidates for a 4- to 3-lane reduction.

-\$ 57,000 CY 2024 (MIC Budget includes an estimated 700 staff hours) \$ 53,700 CY 2025 (MIC Budget includes an estimated 700 staff hours)
+- \$ CY 2024 (MIC Budget includes an estimated xxx staff hours) - \$ CY 2025 (MIC Budget includes an estimated xxx staff hours)